Robust Revenue Maximization Under Minimal Statistical Information: Further Results

 \subsection{Regularity vs Dispersion}

 Note that regularity plays an important role in the previous \cref{th:lazy_many_items}, as it enables the black-box reduction of \citet{Azar2013} to achieve meaningful upper bounds on the robust approximation ratio for a class of multi-bidder auctions.
 Given this observation, an obvious question would be whether additional knowledge of regularity can help us design better auctions, even for the single-item, single-bidder setting of \cref{sec:deterministic-upper,sec:randomized-upper-single}.
-In this section, we consider the notion of $\lambda$-regularity, which has already been studied in the context of revenue maximization, e.g.\ by \citet{SchweizerSzech2019} and \citet{Cole2017}, prove some basic results (\cref{cor:regular-upper}) and discuss some interesting implications.
+In this section, we consider the notion of $\lambda$-regularity, which has already been studied in the context of revenue maximization, e.g.\ by \citet{SchweizerSzech2019} and \citet{Cole2017}\footnote{To be precise, \citet{Cole2017} use the notion of $\alpha$-strong regularity, originally introduced by~\citet{Cole2014a}; this corresponds exactly to the notion of $\lambda$-regularity used in~\citep{SchweizerSzech2019} and this paper, for $\alpha=1-\lambda$.}, prove some basic results (\cref{cor:regular-upper}) and discuss some interesting implications.

 Consider a continuous distribution $F$ supported over an interval $D_F$ of nonnegative reals, and a real parameter $\lambda\in[0,1]$.
 Let $f$ denote the density function of $F$.
 We will say that $F$ is \emph{$\lambda$-regular} if its \emph{$\lambda$-generalized virtual valuation} function is monotonically nondecreasing in $D_F$.